micahlt/modchat/README.md

 # `modchat`

 Modchat (stylized modchat) is a moderated real-time chatting platform designed for [Scratch](https://scratch.mit.edu/) users.
+I'm still working on it!